AvvyB/blender-multi-user/docs/general_settings/index.rst

 -----------------

 .. danger::
-   This is an experimental feature, until the stable release it is highly recommended to use regular .blend save.
+   This is an experimental feature, it is still recommended to use regular .blend save.

 The save session data allows you to create a backup of the session data.